From latent dynamics to meaningful representations: Code availability

 This research was entirely supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, CPIMS Program, under Award DE-SC0021009.
-This work used the Extreme Science and Engineering Discovery Environment (xSEDE) Bridges through allocation Grant No. CHE180027P, which is supported by the National Science Foundation Grant No. ACI-1548562.
-We also thank MARCC’s Bluecrab HPC clusters for computing resources.
+We also thank Deepthought2, MARCC and XSEDE (projects CHE180007P and CHE180027P) for computational resources used in this work.